 The story of the company that has gone on to become the world’s leading producers of gold and silver leaf coincides with that of a large Florentine family who, as far back as the Renaissance, practised the ancient and noble art of gold beating, the allure of which had even won over Leonardo da Vinci.

-In 1820, having been infected with the enthusiasm of the Industrial Revolution, Luigi Manetti began the process of transforming the family’s artisan workshop into a true mechanised factory.
-Along with the profits, the quality of the product also increased, and this led the workshop to receive three medals of merit at the National Expositions of 1861, 1881 and 1884.
+In 1820, inspired by the infectious enthusiasm of the Industrial Revolution, Luigi Manetti began the process of transforming the family’s artisan workshop into a veritable mechanised factory.
+Profit and product quality grew hand in hand and recognition of this came in the form of three medals of merit at the National Exhibitions of 1861, 1881 and 1884.